fxlin/p2-concurrency/docs/vtune.md

 The numbers are assigned by VTune in an ascending manner.
 The last two letters are the analysis type. tr-"threading", ue-"microarchitecture exploration", "hs"-hotspot.

 Fetch the whole subdirectory to the viewer machine.
-Open the directory from VTune.
+On the viewer, open the directory using the VTune installation.

 ## ITT API for tracemarker instrumentation

 <!---- TODO--->

 To visualize how workers have grabbed parts to work on, we can lightly instrument our source with VTune's ITT API.
 The API allows us to programmatically add markers to the VTune timeline.

+This is used in [exp2](./exp2.md#attempt-3-eliminate-stragglers-list-pml) for visualizing stragglers.

 To learn the use of API by example, search for "USE_VTUNE" in the project source code provided to you.